lizmat/raku-all-modules/skids/perl6-Proc-Screen/README.md

 ## Status

 This is in "release early" status.
-Not even the ecosystem hooks are done yet, but basic use of Proc::Screen may work.
+Basic use of Proc::Screen may work and Test::Screen may also work, but has very few available tests.
+The version of GNU screen must be 4.02 (a.k.a.
+4.2) or greater since there is no way I know of to get the session ID back from a detached launch on prior versions.

 ## Proc::Screen